MrJadaml/widgets/README.md

 * check 3000

 > app/controllers/widgets_controller.rb
-drop in the following code:
+Drop in the following code:

 ```Ruby
   def new
   end